What is Watershed Restoration?

 Wetlands are special ecosystems that lie at the intersection of terrestrial (land) and aquatic (water) systems.
 They are often described as “the kidneys of the landscape” because they filter out pollutants to improve water quality.
 Wetlands play a critical role in the water cycle.
 They collect and hold water to prevent flooding.
 To grow, wetland plants take in elements like nitrogen and phosphorus that could pollute and harm rivers and streams in high amounts.

-Stream and wetland restoration aim to restore those functions lost through poor development choices.
+Restoration aims to restore those functions lost through poor development choices.
 Projects can include:

 - Restructuring a stream channel to remove development – like buildings built next to the stream or in the floodplain – and prior attempts to control its flow.
 This allows the stream to flow more naturally.